lesaint/lesaint.github.io/content/from_jekyll/tips/2014-01-20-cloning_a_local_repository_from_a_remote_machine.md

----
-layout: post
-title: Cloning a local Git repository from a remote machine
+Title: Cloning a local Git repository from a remote machine
-tags:
- - Git
- - SSH
+Tags: Git, SSH
-categories:
- - Tips
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/01/20/cloning_a_local_repository_from_a_remote_machine.html
-  - /articles/2014/01/20/cloning_a_local_repository_from_a_remote_machine.html
-comments: true
-share: true
----

 If you happen to have a Git repository cloned a machine (let's say machine@work) and you want to retrieve it on another machine (let's say machine@home), you have a better (as in faster and more efficient) option than `scp` or `rsync` : `git clone`.